 From the time that I was very young, I have always been very competitive.
 In school, I participated actively in every sport and always played to win!
 I loved the excitement of competition!

 It was this thrill of competition that led me to leave school to follow my dreams and start my pursuit of a career as a race car driver.
+I enrolled in one of the most expensive schools in Mexico City for "Mechanic Technicians".
+Then, after I graduated from the school, I knocked on the door of a racecar team not far from my home in Coyoacan, Mexico City.
 I started by working with race cars and became one of the mechanics for the number one race car driver in Mexico at that time, 1983 to 1984.
+I was only 19 years old.

 My goal, however, was to be a race car driver, not just a race car mechanic.